jundalisay/superblist/content/en/superphysics/principles/chapter-05.md

 Back in our novel analogy, the reader might have a strong desire to read.
 But he can only read what the Novelist has written down.

 Therefore, merely having strong desires in not enough to create a good reality. **What's more important is to align those desires to the desires of the Novelist.** The Hindus call this alignment as Dharma.
-This dharma comes from The Law of Conservation of Idea explained in Chapter 3.
+This dharma comes from The Law of Conservation of Idea explained in Chapter 3 and is notated as `G` in Chapter 4c.

 This alignment is done by the reader by choosing the right cat-novel to read.
 The proper alignment does not come instantly but happens through instances of trial and error.
 The more instances, the better.
 We call this as *learning experiences*.